axross/tap-notify/README.md

 ## How to Use

 You can use tap-notify in the same way as other [TAP reporters](https://github.com/substack/tape#pretty-reporters).
+I recommend use at immediately after `tape <glob ...>`.

 ```
 tape ./*.test.js | tap-notify | tap-diff